ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_model.rst

 ``MN`` is the maximum number of atoms in a molecule and ``mol_indices`` describes the molecules in your system as a list of atom indices.
 This can be created directly from a hoomd system via :py:meth: `utils.find_molecules`.
+The ``mol_indices`` are a, possibly ragged, 2D python list where each element in the list is a list of atom indices for a molecule.
+For example, ``[[0,1], [1]]`` means that there are two molecules with the first containing atoms 0 and 1 and the second containing atom 1.
+Note that the molecules can be different size and atoms can exist in multiple molecules.

 `mol_compute` has the following additional arguments:
 ``mol_positions`` and ``mol_nlist``.
 These new attributes are dimension ``M x MN x ...`` where ``M`` is the number of molecules and ``MN`` is